 As always, we are here for you and your pets.
 We remain open to the public for veterinary care and emergencies, with a heightened commitment to cleaning public areas.
-Our Adoptions Center is closed until April 8th, but our team is creating new ways for us to connect homeless animals with forever families.
+Our Adoptions Center is closed until the shelter-in-place order has been lifted, but our team is creating new ways for us to connect homeless animals with forever families.

 Please see our up-to-date FAQ below, which details our currently available services.

 GENERAL PUBLIC FAQS RE COVID - 19

 This FAQ was last updated at 12:10 PM on Wednesday, March 18th, 2020.

 As COVID-19 becomes more of a reality for all of us, please know that we are still your trusted and longtime partner, and we are doing everything in our power to be here if your pet needs medical care during this crisis.

 Be assured that we have protocols in place to address the variety of health and safety issues at hand.
 While we have always ensured the highest levels of cleanliness and sanitation, we have updated our guidelines in direct response to the emergence of COVID-19 as per the US Centers for Disease Control and Prevention and the World Health Organization.